laserkelvin/umda/README.md

 thanks to frameworks like `dask` that can abstract away a large amount of the parallelization and out-of-memory operations.

-Results from this work have not yet been published yet, but will be updated once that happens.

 ## Installation

 Currently, the codebase is not quite ready for public consumption: while the